asrayg/FarmVigil/README.md

+#FarmVigil: A Computer Vision Solution for Disease Detection

 FarmVigil is a cutting-edge computer vision model designed to identify diseases in large cattle herds, all powered by Roboflow and an SMS API.

 Key Features